kaizer1v/kaizer1v.github.io/all_collections/_posts/2019-07-03-uber-data-analysis.md

 This looks pretty interesting to see, based on my cab usage that Thursdays are the cheapest, considering that I have taken about 33 cabs (_10.9 %_) on Thursdays which is more than

+## Cancelled Trips

+I was curious to know the wait time before I cancelled my trip.
+Unfortunately, you will be unable to calculate this from the given data points.
+But I do know that there were a total of `126 trips` that I cancelled.
+And about `23 trips` that the driver cancelled.
+There also were a total of `58 requests` that were unfulfilled i.e. when I never got a cab.

+### More Insights to Come

+* Rates
+  - monthly / weekly
+  - pickup point / drop point
+  - time of the day

 - most areas I have visited (airport mostly)
 - longest trip in km & time
 - shortest trip in km & time